 The older kids, ages 10-15, moved around Arbor Glen’s newly redone gym, visiting 5 different stations.
 Calvin Cupini and Cameron France from Clean Air Carolina gave an air-quality monitor tutorial, showing the newly minted “air-quality doctors” how the sensors can tell how safe it is to breathe outside, then taking them on an outdoor adventure to collect data in real time.
 Courtney Schultz from CATS played “transit Jenga” and a spun a trivia wheel, testing the campers’ knowledge of buses and blue lines alike, and sending them home with prizes.

 Sena McCrory and Emma Rose Parker from the Catawba Lands Conservancy talked about green space stewardship, incorporating group games about conserving the great outdoors, and Staci Clark of Mecklenburg Air Quality gave a great demonstration using jars and marbles about the cumulative impact of emissions on air pollution.
 CDOT brought the whole crew, with Amy Mitchell, Alex Riemondy, and Angela Berry working an interactive crosswalk mat, while Atrium Health’s Janice Williams and CMPD’s Justin Kupfer conducting a virtual reality experience, complete with goggles and a digital streetscape.

-Sustain Charlotte's partnership with the West Boulevard community is funded by Wells Fargo.
-Our transit advocacy work is funded by TransitCenter and ZSR.
+Sustain Charlotte's partnership with West Boulevard residents is funded by Wells Fargo.